bramdanneels/IntroOmicsPract/README.md

 All practicals are self-contained.
 This means that you don't need data from one practical to complete another.
-However, some of the later practicals use concepts first explained in earlier practicals.
+However, some of the later practicals use concepts that are explained in earlier practicals.

-All tools and data are provided on an [NREC](https://www.nrec.no/) server for students taking the course.
+For students taking the BINF201 course, all tools and data are provided on an [NREC](https://www.nrec.no/) server.
-However, the practicals contain installation instructions for the used software tools, and links to the data in case you want to download it yourself.
+In addition, the practicals contain installation instructions for the software tools, and links to the data in case you want to download it yourself.

 The practicals are tested and developped on a linux system.
 They are not guaranteed to work on Mac or Windows.